joshre/joshre.github.io/resume.md

 Secondly, and maybe more importantly: I have years of experience folding shirts.
-Regardless of industry, ever company I’ve worked at _at some point_ decided the best thing to do that month was print some t-shirts—it’s payed dividends.
+Regardless of industry, ever company I’ve worked at _at some point_ decided the best thing to do that month was print some t-shirts—it’s paid dividends.